architect/arc.codes/src/views/docs/en/:tutorials/beyond-hello-world.md

   name ordersByDate
 ```

-Tip: running `npx arc init` again will validate our schema is valid before we restart Sandbox.
+> Tip: running `npx arc init` again will validate our schema is valid before we restart Sandbox.

 ## Function implementation

 ### Runtime helpers

-To simplify our implementation, add the Node.js runtime helpers.
+To simplify our implementation, we'll add the Node.js runtime helpers.
 This library will help with handling HTTP requests, interacting with tables, and a variety of other features.
+Similar libraries are available for Ruby and Python.

 From the project root, run: